lalelala/alx-zero_day/README.md

 My first readme
- this really gave me a headache
+ this really gave me a headache!